 Private Education Loans

+Private education loans more closely resemble personal loans than student and parent loans.
 Your eligibility and interest rate depend on your credit history.
-Your interest rate is typically higher than with federally guaranteed education loans but lower than with other debts like credit card debt.
+Your interest rate could be fixed or variable and is typically higher than with federally guaranteed education loans but lower than with other debts such as credit card debt.

 Health Professions Student Loans